 Yiwarra Kuju: The Canning Stock Route featured stories and stunning artworks from senior and emerging Aboriginal artists and traditional custodians who returned to their Country in Australia’s Western Desert.

-A smaller version of the Yiwarra Kuju exhibition is on show at WA Museum Boola Bardip from 23 November 2020 to to 23 November 2021.
+A smaller version of the Yiwarra Kuju exhibition is on show at WA Museum Boola Bardip until 23 November 2021.

 This website includes all artworks from the Yiwarra Kuju exhibition, which was developed by the National Museum of Australia and FORM.